-Edinboro University has a nationally ranked Office for Students with Disabilities (OSD) that works in conjunction with the Veterans Success Center to support wounded or disabled military and veteran students as they transition to civilian life and enter the University.
-Veterans pursuing higher education often have unique concerns related to this transition, and the OSD stands ready to assist in making that transition less laden with obstacles.
+Edinboro University has a nationally ranked Office for Accessibility Services (OAS) that works in conjunction with the Veterans Success Center to support wounded or disabled military and veteran students as they transition to civilian life and enter the University.
+Veterans pursuing higher education often have unique concerns related to this transition, and the OAS stands ready to assist in making that transition less laden with obstacles.

-Contact the Office of Student Disabilities to learn more about the services they provide.
+Contact the Office for Accessibility Services to learn more about the services they provide.

 200 Glasgow Road

 Edinboro University also offers disabled student veterans the opportunity to participate in athletics at the collegiate level, with a nationally competitive wheelchair basketball team led by Head Coach Jim Glatch.
 Coach Glatch has coached at Edinboro for 18 years, leading the 2006/2007 team to the national championship game.
 From 2009 – 2012, Coach Glatch guided the USA Men’s Paralympics Wheelchair Basketball Team.
 In 2012, Team USA won its first Paralympic Medal in 12 years while attending the games in London.
 Coach Glatch has previous experience working with Wounded Warriors, hosting 15 clinics at Walter Reed and Bethesda.

 To participate in wheelchair basketball, students need to have a lower extremity disability.
 Individuals who don’t use a chair on a regular basis may still qualify to play if they have a lower leg amputation, missing bone in any part of their legs or orthotic disability that doesn’t permit them to participate in able-body basketball.

 For more information regarding the Fighting Scots Men’s or Women’s Wheelchair Basketball programs, please contact Head Coach Jim Glatch at (814) 732-1875 or by email at firstname.lastname@example.org.